blackheaven/WeakAndUselessHaskellForNothing/README.md

 For example, the type ``Integer`` represents all the whole numbers but not the real numbers or strings or graphs, or emails, etc.

 Types must **solely** represent meaningful values, not more, not less.
-If you create an ``Email`` type, it should only hold a well-formed Email, not any Strings supposed to be an Email.
+If we create an ``Email`` type, it should only hold a well-formed Email, not any Strings supposed to be an Email.

 ### Types' genesis